-The FCC-SoCal Banquets
+The FCC-SoCal Banquet

 Since 1998, FCC-SoCal families have been gathering in Los Angeles’ Chinatown to celebrate the arrival of the Chinese New Year.
 The event started in the Year of the Tiger with 4 tables and 40 moms, dads, waiting parents and children in a small room in the back of the Empress Pavilion.
 By 2005, FCC-SoCal families filled the entire Empress Pavilion (the largest restaurant in Chinatown) to capacity.
+In 2018, our banquet is now held at Ocean Seafood Restaurant in Chinatown.

 Parade, Firecracker Rune and Other Events